-Each country conducting the study shall comply with requirements stemming from data protection legislation and national ethics committee provisions.
+Each participating study site shall comply with the requirements of the data protection legislation (see Section 3.12.1), and with national ethics committee provisions.
 Informed consent will be required from all participants or their legal representatives.
 Where data protection legislation permits, the national ethics committees will specify whether oral or written consent is required.
 Specific consent procedures may be needed for unconscious patients and patients with deterioration of general condition or functional status, unable to sign the consent (e.g. oral witnessed consent, consent by next of kin, etc).